 The Joint Process Design exercise is an effective testing and training activity, especially for the project team, but we do also encourage stand-alone testing where you build out your test scripts, use case scenarios and make sure to work through those thoroughly in the process of the upgrade.

 After fully testing the system, you’re ready to deploy and go-live.

-Contact Stoneridge Software for more information on the four steps to upgrade from Dynamics AX to Dynamics 365 for Finance and Operations or the Joint Process Design.
+Contact Stoneridge Software for more information on the four steps to upgrade from Dynamics AX to Dynamics 365 for Finance and Supply Chain Management or the Joint Process Design.